enricofoglia/SIA_RP_Report/_build/html/_sources/03WagnerFunction.md

 \end{eqnarray}
 :::

-The first equation has better numerical properties when integrated for small time steps, while the second is more stable for large ones.
+The first equation has better numerical properties when integrated for small time steps, while the second is more stable for large ones {cite}`dawson2022improved`.

 The computation of the Wagner function in this fashion is rather cumbersome, as it requires to integrate numerically the Theodorsen function.
-In particular for large times the trigonometric terms in the above equations make the integrals slowly convergent and require a very fine discretization of the domain, making the computational time quite elevated.
-As a first step in our project we ahave then decided to test the selected system identification algorithm, presented in <span style="color: red;">section</span>, to reproduce the Wagner function, in an attempt to replicate the study conducted in {cite}`dawson2022improved` and gain confidence with the numerical methods involved.
+In particular for large times the trigonometric terms in the above equations make the integrals slowly convergent and require a very fine discretization of the domain, leading to a long computation time.
+Many analytical approximations to the function exist {cite}`brunton2013empirical`, but usually their accuracy is limited to a certain time scale {cite}`dawson2022improved`.

+As a first step in the project, the SINDy algorith presented in <span style="color: red;">section</span> has been used to identify a dynamical system generating the Wagner function, in an attempt to replicate the study conducted in {cite}`dawson2022improved` and gain confidence in the numerical methods involved.
 The results are presented in <span style="color: red;">section</span>.

+The Wagner function, even in an approximated form, can be the base of useful unsteady lift model, since the response to arbitrary input can be computed from it using a convolution integral.
+However, models based on this framework have the 2 main drawbacks of not being easy to use for many control synthesis problems (state-space representation are often more useful in this regard) and not being easy to parametrise, since the entire dynamics of unsteady lift are compressed into a single function {cite}`brunton_reduced-order_2013`.